What is cross-grid replication?

 Requirements for cross-grid replication

-If a tenant account has the Use grid federation connection permission to use one or more grid federation connections, a tenant user with Root access permission can create identical buckets in the corresponding tenant accounts on each grid.
+If a tenant account has the Use grid federation connection permission to use one or more grid federation connections, a tenant user with Root access permission can create buckets in the corresponding tenant accounts on each grid.
 These buckets:

 -